Revenge: The Rematches

 Revenge: The Rematches was a boxing card that took place on May 7, 1994, when a quartet of rematch bouts took place at the MGM Grand in Paradise, Nevada.

 The Don King promoted event was one of the largest boxing pay-per-view events ever staged.
 It has been called the best pay-per-view card ever and began the tradition of holding major boxing events featuring Mexican or Mexican-American fighters on the Cinco de Mayo weekend.
-The event was also named Ring Magazine event of the year for 1994.